 Where to Stay in Kaunas, Lithuania if you’re a Backpacker

-Located in a protected building of Kaunas’ historical centre, R Hostel is only 1.2 km away from the local train station.
+Located in a protected building of Kaunas’ historical center, R Hostel is only 1.2 km away from the local train station.
 There is a lounge room with table soccer.
 Vending machines are located in the corridor.
 Free WiFi is featured.
 Only 250 m from Hostel R is Laisvės Alėja, Kaunas’ main car-free avenue.
 Guests can also find plenty of bars and pizzerias in the vicinity.

 The Chocolate hostel is set in Kaunas Old Town, within a 4-minute walk to Kaunas Castle and Town Hall.
 Guests can enjoy the on-site bar.
 All rooms have a shared bathroom.
 You will find dry cleaning services at the property.
 There is a chocolate factory in the building and guests can attend excursions there.
 The hostel also offers bike hire.
-The nearest airport is Kaunas Airport, 14 km from Chocolate hostel.
+The nearest airport is Kaunas Airport, 14 km from the Chocolate hostel.

-Price: Starts at $15 per night for Bed in 6-Bed Mixed Dormitory Room, plus $1 for taxes and charges.
+Price: Starts at $15 per night for a Bed in 6-Bed Mixed Dormitory Room, plus $1 for taxes and charges.
 Add $7 for breakfast (optional), and it’s free cancellation.

 Where to Stay in Kaunas, Lithuania if you’re on a Budget

-Located in Kaunas, near Kaunas Christ’s Resurrection Church, Kaunas Choral Synagogue and St. Michael the Archangel’s Church in Kaunas, Oak house apartments features free WiFi.
+Located in Kaunas, near Kaunas Christ’s Resurrection Church, Kaunas Choral Synagogue and St. Michael the Archangel’s Church in Kaunas, Oak house apartments feature free WiFi.
 Each unit is equipped with a fully equipped kitchenette with a fridge, a seating area with a sofa, a flat-screen TV, a washing machine, and a private bathroom with a shower and a hairdryer.
 A stovetop and kettle are also provided.
 The nearest airport is Kaunas Airport, 13 km from Oak house apartments.

 Price: Starts at $30 per night for a Studio Apartment, plus $1 for taxes and charges.
 It’s non-refundable.

-Hotel Metropolis is located in the city centre of Kaunas, just off the Laisvės Alėja, a popular pedestrian street.
+Hotel Metropolis is located in the city center of Kaunas, just off the Laisvės Alėja, a popular pedestrian street.
 The hotel is located in a historic building from the 19th century and offers rooms with free Wi-Fi.
 All of the rooms at the Metropolis are individually designed.
 All have a private bathroom with either a bath or a shower.
 Some rooms feature large-format photographs of Kaunas.
 The hotel staff is available 24 hours a day and offers a safety deposit box service.
 The Metropolis Restaurant outdoor seating.

-Price: Starts at $36 per night for Single Room, plus $1 for taxes and charges.
+Price: Starts at $36 per night for a Single Room, plus $1 for taxes and charges.
 Offers free breakfast, but it’s non-refundable.

 Nemuno Apartment features free WiFi and a washing machine.
 The property has city views and is 2.5 km from Kaunas Zalgiris Arena and less than 1 km from Kaunas Choral Synagogue.
 This air-conditioned apartment is equipped with 1 bedroom, a cable flat-screen TV, a dining area, and a kitchenette with a microwave and a fridge.
 The nearest airport is Kaunas, 18 km from Nemuno Apartment, and the property offers a paid airport shuttle service.

 Price: Starts at $36 per night for an Apartment, plus $1 for taxes and charges.
-It’s a free cancellation.
+It’s free cancellation.

 Where to Stay in Kaunas, Lithuania if you want Luxury

 BEST WESTERN Santakos Hotel is located in Kaunas, less than 100 m from the Old Town.
 It offers air-conditioned rooms with cable TV and free WiFi.
 Free private parking is available.
 Guests enjoy free sauna and swimming pool access in the mornings.
-The spacious rooms of the Santakos feature classic interior design, bright pastel-coloured walls, and wooden furniture.
+The spacious rooms of the Santakos feature classic interior design, bright pastel-colored walls, and wooden furniture.
 All have a refrigerator.
 Most have seating areas.
 The hotel’s restaurant serves international and Lithuanian dishes.
 Breakfast is also available.

 Price: Starts at $61 per night for Twin Room, the taxes and charges may vary.
-Breakfast included, and it’s non-refundable.
+Breakfast is included, and it’s non-refundable.

-Located in the centre of Kaunas, Europa Royale is located 500 m from the Žalgiris Arena, 400 m from Laisvės alėja and just 100 m from Akropolis Shopping and Entertainment Centre.
+Located in the center of Kaunas, Europa Royale is located 500 m from the Žalgiris Arena, 400 m from Laisvės alėja, and just 100 m from Akropolis Shopping and Entertainment Centre.
 It offers air-conditioned rooms with a minibar.
 It offers free Wi-Fi in public areas and free private parking.
 The rooms of the Europa Royale Kaunas feature an elegant interior design.
 Some feature reproductions of known artworks.
 All have a private bathroom with either a shower or a bathtub and a hairdryer.
-Guests of the Royale Kaunas have access to the hotel’s spa centre at an extra charge, which boasts a sauna, hot tub, and steam bath.
+Guests of the Royale Kaunas have access to the hotel’s spa center at an extra charge, which boasts a sauna, hot tub, and steam bath.
 The hotel’s restaurant serves European dishes.
 In the morning a breakfast buffet is available here.

 Price: Starts at $63.30 per night for Twin Room, including taxes and charges, free breakfast, and it’s non-refundable.

-Located in the centre of Kaunas, this 4-star Superior hotel is located directly on Laisvės Alėja.
+Located in the center of Kaunas, this 4-star Superior hotel is located directly on Laisvės Alėja.
 It features an indoor pool and air-conditioned rooms with free Wi-Fi and mineral water.
 Free private parking is available.
 The rooms of the Hotel Kaunas are spacious and feature a classic interior design.
-All have a work desk, satellite TV, minibar and refrigerator.
+All have a work desk, satellite TV, minibar, and refrigerator.
 Some rooms have a balcony.
 The large fitness center at the Kaunas features Technogym equipment.
 A sauna is available for guests to relax in.
-There is also a safe box, a fax, and a conference room.
-Lithuanian and international cuisine is served at the restaurant 55.
+There is also a safe box, fax, and a conference room.
+Lithuanian and international cuisine is served at restaurant 55.
 A coffee bar and 24-hour room service are also available.

 Price: Starts at $65.40 per night for Double Single Use Standard, including taxes and charges, free breakfast, and it’s non-refundable.